wp-plugins/tagpages/readme.txt

 == Changelog ==

+= 1.30 =

+* enhanced compatibility with other custom taxonomy/post type plugins

 = 1.20 =

 * changed behaviour of Tags section for posts so only posts will be shown.